RossWickham/frm_tool_urc_to_dss/README.md

 # Configuration

  The main.R script allows you to configure which water year to read for the URCs.
-By default, the current water year will be used.
+By default, the current water year will be used and only months prior to now will be converted to DSS URCs.